rzafiamy/ollama-proxy-service/README.md

 - **🔒 Environment and Dependency Isolation with Virtual Environments**: Run your application within a controlled environment to prevent conflicts and ensure consistency.
 - **⚙️ Automated Setup and Deployment Scripts**: Simplify the setup process and manage your application more efficiently with automation scripts.
 - **🛡️ Secure Configuration Management**: Protect sensitive configuration settings from exposure and manage them securely.
+- **🌐 Realtime Monitoring**: Monitor your API's performance in real-time to detect issues early.

 ### Table of Contents